Das Traumbild

-"Das Traumbild" ("The Dream Song"), K. 530, is a song, or Lied, for piano and voice by Wolfgang Amadeus Mozart to a poem by Ludwig Hölty.
+"Das Traumbild" ("The Dream Song"), K. 530, is an art song, or Lied, for piano and voice by Wolfgang Amadeus Mozart to a poem by Ludwig Hölty.

 History

 Mozart wrote the song on 6 November 1787 in Prague where here prepared the premiere of his opera Don Giovanni.
 He sent the song by mail on 9 November to his friend and occasional composer Gottfried von Jacquin, who had it copied – with Mozart's knowledge – into a songbook of six songs under his own attribution.
 Four of the songs were indeed by Jacquin, Mozart's other contribution to this collection was "Als Luise die Briefe ihres ungetreuen Liebhabers verbrannte", K. 520.

 Emil Gottfried Edler von Jacquin was a son of Nikolaus Joseph von Jacquin and younger brother of Joseph Franz von Jacquin.
 Nikolaus and Mozart often gave house concerts together where Nikolaus played the flute.
 Gottfried also had a younger sister, Franziska (9 October 1769 – 12 August 1850) who received piano lesson from Mozart.
 Mozart dedicated a considerable number of his works to the Jacquin family, notably the Kegelstatt Trio.
 This was first played at the Jacquins' house in August 1786 with Mozart playing the viola, Anton Stadler the clarinet, and Franziska the piano.

 Gottfried von Jacquin added different dedications to each of the six songs, and had his booklet published in Vienna by Laurenz Lausch in 1791; he died the following year, 25 years old.
 His family had it published again as part of his estate in about 1803 by Johann Cappi.
 Jacquin dedicated this song to Marianne von Natorp, sister of Joseph Franz von Jaquin's wife, Babette; both the Natorp sisters were also the dedicatees of Mozart's Sonata in C major for piano four-hands, K. 521, composed earlier in 1787.
 Mozart indicates in a letter from 4 November 1787 that this song may have improved Marianne Natorp's affection towards Jacquin.

 Constanze Mozart offered both songs, K. 520 and K. 530, in 1799 to Breitkopf & Härtel for publication.
 The work was unknown to Ludwig von Köchel and is not catalogued in the first Köchel catalogue.

 It was published in English by Broderip & Wilkinson in London in c.
 1800 under the title "The Exile".